mirekez/SmartNIC/README.md

-# OpenSwitch 2x10G SmartNIC
+# OpenSwitch2 2x10G SmartNIC

-This branch targets the PCB Arts KlusterLab 1.0 board with an `XC7K160T-3FFG676E` Kintex-7 FPGA.
+This branch targets the PCB Arts KlusterLab 2.0 board with an `xc7k325tffg676-3` Kintex-7 FPGA.

 The C++HDL design implements two 10GbE MAC-side interfaces, each `64-bit @ 156.25 MHz`.
 Network and the single Tribe processing cluster share